AzFoxxo/Viso-Fox/README.md

 # Viso-Fox

-Viso-Fox is a hypothetical ISA designed to be simple for experimenting with.
-It uses 64 bit addressing only using little-endian format.
-IO uses data ports and are polled.
+Viso-Fox is a hypothetical ISA designed to be simple and easy to understand inspired by retro systems.
+It is a 64-bit addressing space where each instruction is 64 to 256 bits long, depending on the instruction type.
+The architecture supports a variety of instructions including arithmetic, logical, control flow, and memory operations.

 ## Documentation